-There is no assurance that dividends you receive from us will be eligible for the preferential 15% rate.
-Dividends you receive from us that are not eligible for the preferential rate of 15% will be taxed at the ordinary income rates.
+There is no assurance that dividends you receive from us will be eligible for preferential rates.
+Dividends you receive from us that are not eligible for any preferential rate will be taxed at the ordinary income rates.

 Sale, Exchange or other Disposition of Common Stock